-Rear Admiral Hayes graduated from the U.S. Coast Guard Academy in 1988 with a Bachelor of Science degree in Government.
-He also earned a Master of Science of Strategic Intelligence from the Joint Military Intelligence College in 1993.
-In 2006, he completed a year-long research fellowship at the National Intelligence University’s Center for Strategic Intelligence Research.
+A native of Connecticut, he graduated from the U.S. Coast Guard Academy with a Bachelor of Science in Government.
+He also earned a Master of Science in Strategic Intelligence from the Joint Military Intelligence College, and later completed a one year intelligence fellowship at the National Intelligence University’s Center for Strategic Intelligence Research.
 He and his wife Kathy have been blessed with five children.